-The use of renewable energy in rural as well as urban areas became the significant development thus adding to mitigation of climate change, reducing differences between rural and urban dwelling options [24], bringing new RES options for diversifying energy supply [25].
-The role of local governance for energy and urban development appears highly important here [26].
+The use of renewable energy in rural as well as urban areas became the significant development thus adding to mitigation of climate change, reducing differences between rural and urban dwelling options [27], bringing new RES options for diversifying energy supply [28].
+The role of local governance for energy and urban development appears highly important here [29].

-The stimulation of energy producers and consumers to use RES is one of the major goals of energy policy in Lithuania.
 Policies and measures that aim at enhancing the use of RES are mainly driven by EU policy.
-The scientific problem is evaluation of the social utility of RES that can show the advantages, which is underestimated in the investment decisions [27][28].
-Moreover, it is transfer of their economic interpretations on uniform rules and economic laws into specified dimension, in this case trying to reduce different opinions as much as possible [29].
+The scientific problem is evaluation of social utility of RES that can show the advantages, which are underestimated in the investment decisions [30][31].
+Moreover, it is transfer of their economic interpretations on uniform rules and economic laws into specified dimension, in this case trying to reduce different opinions as much as possible [32].